top of page

 What I really love about Rome is the energy.
 I know, you thought I’d say the food and wine, and yes, of course that’s amazing!
 And I’ll get to that soon enough.
 But before I talk about my favorite places to eat and hang out, let’s talk about her magic for a moment.

 Have you ever seen the sky at dusk?
-Of course you have.
+Of course, you have.
 It’s magical.
-But in Rome it can be unreal; it’s deep and rich, and the way in which it gradually fades into the soft hues of the twilight has me longing for her this very minute.
+But in Rome, it can be unreal; it’s deep and rich.
+The way it gradually fades into the soft hues of twilight has me longing for her this very minute.
 I’ve only seen that particular intense rich blue sky in Rome.
 I find myself staying up late at night just to be part of it all.
 I don’t want to sleep; and it’s not just the light in the sky.
 It’s the way the light bounces off the centuries-old domes down below as I’m heading towards my pre-dinner aperitivo (usually a Negroni if you’re wondering).
-Or the way the cobble stones shine and come to life after the rain, especially on Via Giulia, my favorite street in Rome on which my favorite boutique hotel is located.
-But don’t just take my word for it — let me take you on a little journey through my Rome and maybe you'll catch a glimpse of why I can't stay away for too long.
+Or the way the cobblestones shine and come to life after the rain, especially on Via Giulia, my favorite street in Rome, where my favorite boutique hotel is located.
+But don’t just take my word for it — let me take you on a little journey through my Rome, and maybe you'll catch a glimpse of why I can't stay away for too long.

 OK, so now for the food and wine.
 Below is a list of my top ten (10) favorite places to eat and hang out, as well as a few pro tips for getting the most of your time in the Eternal City.